Why Melania Trump's vanishing act matters

 So the disappearance of a first lady means the White House is playing without a full roster for now, which is more meaningful in some situations than in others.

-Anita McBride, who was chief of staff to First Lady Laura Bush, said there's a difference between the G-7, a conference that Melania Trump attended last year in Italy, and the nuclear talks.
+Anita McBride, who was chief of staff to Laura Bush, said there's a difference between the G-7, a conference that Melania Trump attended last year in Italy, and the nuclear talks.

 "I don't see any reason why she should or would need to go to Singapore for the North Korea summit," she said.
 "It would seem premature to me that our two countries are even at that point of a relationship or friendship that requires building bridges through and with the spouse.
 North Korea has a long way to go there."

-Note: CORRECTION (June 4, 2018, 2:23 p.m., ET): An earlier version of this article misspelled the name of the author of "First Women: The Grace and Power of America’s Modern First Ladies."
-She is Kate Andersen Brower, not Anderson Brower.